mojobojo/FBXLoader/README.md

 # FBX Loader
 FBX Loader written for some game stuff I am doing.
-Leaks memory everywhere.

 File format reference used from here https://code.blender.org/2013/08/fbx-binary-file-format-specification/

-Decompression is done with stb_image. https://github.com/nothings/stb
+Decompression in the example is done with stb_image. https://github.com/nothings/stb

 This is free and unencumbered software released into the public domain.